CloudGeometry/cg-devx-docs/docs/operators_guide/installation/building_cli.md

 To find more on poetry commands, please [see](https://python-poetry.org/docs/basic-usage/).

-## Building CLI tool
+## Building the CLI tool

-To build CLI tool, please run `PyInstaller`
+To build the CLI tool, please run `PyInstaller` directly:

-directly

 ```bash
 # Current directory: GITROOT/tools
 python -m PyInstaller --onefile cli/__main__.py --name cgdevxcli
 ```

-or via python script
+or via the python script:

 ```bash
 # Current directory: GITROOT/tools
 poetry run build
 ```

-After that you could use and distribute `cgdexvcli` located at `GITROOT/dist/cgdevxcli`
+After that you can use and distribute the `cgdexvcli` binary located at `GITROOT/dist/cgdevxcli`.